12 Most Aggressive Cat Breeds

 7. Turkish Van

-Turkish Vans are known as “swimming cats,” but they’re also independent and sometimes aggressive.
-They prefer to be the center of attention and don’t always tolerate handling.
-Their strong-willed nature can make them swat or nip when annoyed.
+People call Turkish Vans “swimming cats,” but they are also independent and can be aggressive.
+They like to be the center of attention and don’t always like being touched.
+When they get angry, they can swat or nip because they are so strong-willed.

 8. Chausie Cat